Starter Homes - Q&A

 I’m in the process of buying a home with a Help to Buy mortgage.
 Should I postpone my purchase to take advantage of Starter Home?

 That’s a decision for individuals to make based on their own circumstances.
-There isn’t an estimated date for Starter Homes to become available and where, when and how many Starter Homes that are built will be determined by the availability of suitable and eligible land that can be developed by house builders for sale at 20% discount taking into account the reduced planning obligations.
+The location, timing and how many starter homes that are built will be determined by the availability of suitable and eligible land that can be developed by house builders for sale at a minimum 20% discount taking into account the reduced planning obligations.

 I’m a first-time buyer and have found a new build home to buy.
 Can I get a 20% discount?

-Homes that were granted planning permission before March 2015 will not have been officially designated as Starter Homes because the necessary ‘exception site policy’ came into effect in March.
+Homes that were granted planning permission before March 2015 will not have been officially designated as starter homes because the necessary ‘exception site policy’ came into effect in March 2015.

-There is no estimated date for the first Starter Homes developments to become available but the majority of new build homes can be bought using Help to Buy.
+We expect the first starter homes to start being built later in 2017, but the majority of new build homes can be bought using Help to Buy.
 You can search for new homes in your area at the www.new-homes.co.uk website.
-More information on the 20% equity loans which are available through the Help to Buy scheme can be found here
+More information on the 20% equity loans (up to 40% in London) which are available through the Help to Buy scheme can be found here.

 Why don’t over-40s qualify for the initiative?
 What can I do if I am older than 40?

-The initiative has been introduced by Government to assist young first time buyers to buy a home.
-They have set 40 as the cut off age for Starter Homes.
+The initiative has been introduced by Government specifically to assist young first time buyers to buy a home.
+They have set the age restriction of 23-40 years of age for Starter Homes to advance equality of opportunity, and to help prospective homeowners who are in the age group which has been disproportionately affected by rising house prices over the last 20 years.

 The Starter Home scheme is a government initiative.
-While the HBF has agreed to run a website through which prospective buyers can register an interest so that as and when homes do become available they receive information we have had no direct role in designing the scheme.
-The Government response to the consultation on Starter Homes which ran until 9th February confirmed that it planned to go ahead with an age limit on the scheme.
+While the HBF has agreed to run a website through which prospective buyers can register an interest so that as and when homes do become available they receive information, we have had no direct role in designing the scheme.

 Help to Buy Equity Loans are available when purchasing any new build home up to the value of £600,000 from a participating house builder.
-It’s a government-backed scheme that provides buyers with an equity loan of up to 20% of the value of the home.
-The loan is interest-free for five years and there are age restrictions and previous and current homeowners are also eligible.
-You can search for new homes available in your area at www.new-homes.co.uk.
+It’s a government-backed scheme that provides buyers with an equity loan of up to 20% of the value of the home (up to 40% in London).
+The loan is interest-free for five years and there are no age restrictions and previous and current homeowners are also eligible.
+You can search for new homes available in your area at www.new-homes.co.uk .

 Is there an end date for the initiative?

-The Starter Home initiative involved a change to national planning policy so while there is no formal end date for the initiative it could be reversed or altered by this government or a future one.
+The Starter Home initiative involves changes to national planning policy, and legislation so while there is no formal end date for the initiative it could be reversed or altered by this government or a future one.

 What is the Home Builders Federation’s role in the Starter Homes initative?